-Fall data were summarised as recommended by ProFaNE using number of falls, number of non fallers/single fallers/multiple fallers and fall rate per person year.
-Confidence intervals were reported for the incidence rate of falls.
+Fall data were summarised as recommended by ProFaNE 15 using number of falls, number of non fallers/single fallers/multiple fallers and fall rate per person year.

+Confidence intervals were reported for the incidence rate of falls and for the sex/age specific fall rates.
+To explore the differences between those who did not fall in the one year follow-up but did fall in the previous year, the absolute risk differences between the groups were calculated.
 Injuries were classified according to the International Classification of Diseases, (10th Revision) classification system.
-Injury data were summarised as type of injury, fracture rate per person year, number of fractures, number of persons sustaining fractures and number of persons sustaining multiple injury events.
-Statistical analysis was performed using SPSS (version 16.0; SPSS Inc., Chicago, IL, USA).
+20 Injury data were summarised as type of injury, fracture rate per person year, number of fractures, number of persons sustaining fractures and number of persons sustaining multiple injury events 15.
+Statistical analysis was performed using SPSS21 (version 16.0; SPSS Inc., Chicago, IL, USA).